ropensci/DoOR.functions/README.md

 DoOR.functions
 ==============

-R package containing the functions used to build the Database of Odor Responses
+R package containing the functions used to build the Database of Odor Responses.
+The corresponding data package can be found at [https://github.com/Dahaniel/DoOR.data](github.com/Dahaniel/DoOR.data).

 ## The DoOR Project
 Find more information, precompiled R-packages and a interactive web-version of the DoOR-Database at: **[http.//neuro.uni.kn/DoOR](http.//neuro.uni.kn/DoOR)**